Sly syndrome: Treatment

 Vestronidase alfa-vjbk (trade name Mepsevii), an enzyme replacement therapy which is a recombinant form of human β-glucuronidase, is approved by U.S. Food and Drug Administration for the treatment of Sly syndrome.
 Hematopoietic stem cell transplant (HSCT) has been used to treat other types of MPS diseases, but this is not yet available for MPS-VII.
 Animal experiments suggest that HSCT may be an effective treatment for MPS-VII in humans.

 Prognosis

 The life expectancy of individuals with MPS VII varies depending on the symptoms.
 Some individuals are stillborn, while some may survive into adulthood.

 Epidemiology

 MPS-VII is one of the rarest forms of MPS.
 It occurs in less than 1 in 250,000 births.
 As a family, MPS diseases occur in 1 in 25,000 births, and the larger family of lysosomal storage diseases occur in 1 out of 7,000 to 8,000 births.

 History

 Sly syndrome was originally discovered in 1972.
-It was named after its discoverer William S. Sly, an American biochemist who has spent nearly his entire academic career at Saint Louis University.
+It was named after its discoverer William S. Sly, an American biochemist.